thallysbezerra/rv-test/README.md

 - Arrow functions instead of `bind.this`, simplifying code.
 - Combining `isNil` method from `ramda` with ternaries to verify arguments with/without changes.
 - Destructuring of states and props to keep a clean code and declarative.
+- Functions on `/services` to aid some data treatment.
 - `.map` to list items from API.
 - `PropTypes` to better component maintenance and understanding.
 - Reusing car price and name as states, considering possible future changes.
 - Some components are stateless, focused on performance.
 - Spread operator to create an array with selected items on footer.
 - Short circuit conditionals validating selected items on footer.

 ## Tests
 - Jest as test runner inside create-react-app.